natnaeldejenekebede/Parking-Spot/README.md

 # Parking-Spot-reservation

 This is a mobile app that allows users to reserve, book, and review parking spots in advance.
-The app aims to help users save time and hassle by allowing them to reserve a parking spot ahead of time, book it for longer periods of time, and review spots they've parked in to help others make informed decisions.
+The app aims to help users save time and hassle by allowing them to reserve a parking spot ahead of time, book it for longer periods of time, and review spots they've parked in to help others make informed decision.

 ## Features